Structural Nested Mean Models Under Parallel Trends Assumptions: Abstract

 \section{Abstract}

-In this paper, we generalize methods in the Difference in Differences (DiD) literature by showing that both additive and multiplicative standard and coarse Structural Nested Mean Models (Robins, 1994, 1997, 1998, 2000, 2004; Lok and Degruttola, 2012; Vansteelandt and Joffe, 2014) are identified under parallel trends assumptions.
-Our methodology enables adjustment for time-varying covariates, identification of effect heterogeneity as a function of time-varying covariates, identification of additional causal contrasts (such as effects of a `blip' of treatment at a single time point followed by no further treatment and controlled direct effects), and estimation of treatment effects under a general class of treatment patterns (e.g. we do not restrict to the `staggered adoption' setting, and treatments can be multidimensional with any mix of categorical and continuous components).
-We stress that these extensions come essentially for free, as our parallel trends assumption is not stronger than other parallel trends assumptions in the DiD literature.
-We also provide a method for sensitivity analysis to violations of our parallel trends assumption.
-However, in contrast to much of the DiD literature, we only consider panel data, not repeated cross sectional data.
-We also explain how to estimate optimal treatment regimes via optimal regime Structural Nested Mean Models under parallel trends assumptions plus an assumption that there is no effect modification by unobserved confounders.
-Finally, we illustrate our methods with real data applications estimating effects of bank deregulation on housing prices and effects of floods on flood insurance take-up.
+In this paper, we link and extend two approaches to estimating time-varying treatment effects on repeated continuous outcomes—time-varying \textit{Difference in Differences} (DiD; see \citet{roth2023} and \citet{chaisemartin_review} for reviews) and \textit{Structural Nested Mean Models} (SNMMs; see \citet{snmm_review2014} for a review).
+In particular, we show that SNMMs, which were previously only known to be nonparametrically identified under a no unobserved confounding assumption, are also identified under a modified version of the parallel trends assumption typically used to justify time-varying DiD methods.
+Because SNMMs model a broader set of causal estimands, our results allow practitioners of existing time-varying DiD approaches to address additional types of substantive questions under similar assumptions.
+SNMMs enable estimation of time-varying effect heterogeneity, the lasting effects of a “blip” of treatment at a single time point, effects of sustained interventions (possibly on continuous or multi-dimensional treatments) when treatment repeatedly changes value in the data, controlled direct effects, effects of dynamic treatment strategies that depend on covariate history, and more.
+Our results also allow analysts who apply SNMMs under the no unobserved confounding assumption to estimate some of the same causal effects under alternative identifying conditions and thus potentially to triangulate evidence.
+We provide a method for sensitivity analysis to violations of our parallel trends assumption.
+We further explain how to estimate optimal treatment regimes via optimal regime Structural Nested Mean Models under parallel trends assumptions plus an assumption that there is no effect modification by unobserved confounders.
+Finally, we illustrate our methods with real data applications estimating effects of Medicaid expansion on uninsurance rates, effects of floods on flood insurance take-up, and effects of sustained changes in temperature on crop yields.